 Most survey sites want participants 18 or older.
 But there are some paid surveys for teens you can take on teen-friendly survey sites.

 - Swagbucks allows you to sign up at 13.
-It is free and easy to join and there are several ways to make money including surveys, watching videos, playing games, and more
+It is free and easy to join and there are several ways to make money including surveys, searching the web, playing games, and more

 - Survey Junkies allows teens to sign up at 16